Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 Olive Eggers are stocky, medium-sized chickens, often with pea combs or muffs that add to their curious appearance and bearing.

 The average weight of roosters is around 4.5 lbs, 3.5 lbs for hens.
-Similar to Easter Eggers, such chickens are crossbred.
+Similar to Easter Eggers, breeders crossbreed such chickens.

 They have unique patterns for them, but they lay eggs from olive to camo green at any time.
 Olive Eggers are a neat addition to every backyard flock, to say the least.